Bohemian Guitars

-Bohemian Guitars is an Atlanta-based guitar manufacturer that makes custom electric guitars, basses, and ukuleles using unconventional materials (such as vintage oil cans and lunch boxes).
+Bohemian Guitars is a defunct Atlanta-based guitar manufacturer that made custom electric guitars, basses, and ukuleles using unconventional materials (such as vintage oil cans and lunch boxes).

 The company was founded by brothers Adam and Shaun Lee, who grew up in Johannesburg, South Africa and were inspired by local township residents who re-purposed used materials into playable instruments.

 History

 While brothers Adam and Shaun Lee were visiting their hometown of Johannesburg, South Africa, Shaun saw many of the street musicians using unconventional materials to create music.
 While he was impressed with the musician's ingenuity and resourcefulness, he especially appreciated the sound quality of the oil-can guitar.
 When he arrived back in the U.S., he started building his own oil can and lunchbox guitars out of completely recycled materials in his parents’ basement in Marietta, Georgia.